-The three to four year cycle that constitutes the Early Learning Program, that you will hear us refer to as "Maternelle" in French, plays a key role in the development of children and their successful transition into thriving students.
+The three to four year cycle that constitutes the Early Learning Program, referred to as "Maternelle" in French, plays a key role in the development of children and their successful transition into thriving students.
 It builds the foundations children will later use during their entire schooling.
 It inspires them to question, create and explore while allowing them to develop their individual personality.
 It builds the confidence they need to trust their own power to act and think responsibly.
 Finally it develops their ability to learn and succeed at school and in life.
 It all begins here!

 La Petite Ecole (LPE) is a full immersion program available every morning of the week on our Sausalito campus, for children 2 and older.
-It is the gateway to the Early Learning program, focusing on socialization and introducing these very young children to the world of preschool while giving them an early start on bilingualism.
-It can be completed by an optional afternoon daycare program : Happy Play.
+It is the gateway to the Early Learning program, focusing on socialization and introducing these very young children to the world of Preschool while giving them an early start on bilingualism.
+It can be completed by an afternoon daycare program we call Happy Play.

 The progressive acquisition of the French and the English languages, as well as development of social and motor skills and cognitive abilities are the focus of these important years.
 The day is divided between learning, playing and resting as all are important and complementary parts of children development.
 Throughout the program, students acquire skills at their own pace and teachers will skillfully takes into account the individual needs, progress and challenges of each child while keeping in mind the objectives for the group as a whole.